nizos/nizos.github.io/src/posts/supply-chain-security-risks-even-for-static-sites/index.md

 1. Automated Script Handling: A utility now downloads the latest version of third-party scripts during the build process, ensuring we control when new script changes are introduced.
 2. Build Process Integration: Once scripts are downloaded, they are minified and compressed during the build process.
-3. Automated Subresource Integrity: Hashes are automatically calculated for all scripts and inline styles, ensuring only verified resources are executed.
+3. Automated Subresource Integrity: Hashes are automatically calculated for all network-fetched scripts, ensuring only verified resources are executed.
 4. Automated Security Headers: During deployment, a workflow calculates hashes and generates the NGINX configuration with the correct CSP rules.
 If any verification fails, the deployment is discarded, keeping the live site secure.

 This approach enhances security while minimizing complexity.
 By downloading, verifying, and securing these resources as part of our deployment process, we prevent malicious updates and ensure optimal loading performance.
-Browsers can verify and cache resources efficiently, and can only load the exact versions we approve.
+Browsers can verify and cache resources efficiently and only load the exact versions we approve.

 ## Tools for Security Testing